MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-external-resource-pool-transact-sql.md

 MAX_CPU_PERCENT =*value*
-Specifies the maximum average CPU bandwidth that all requests in the external resource pool will receive when there is CPU contention. *value* is an integer with a default setting of 100.
+Specifies the maximum average CPU bandwidth that all requests in the external resource pool can receive when there is CPU contention. *value* is an integer with a default setting of 100.
 The allowed range for *value* is from 1 through 100.

 AFFINITY {CPU = AUTO | ( \<CPU_range_spec> ) | NUMANODE = (\<NUMA_node_range_spec>)}